 On July 13, 2022, in conjunction with the TRELEGY Royalty Transaction, Royalty Pharma agreed to invest up to \$40.0 million to advance the development of ampreloxetine in MSA in exchange for unsecured low single-digit royalties.
 Royalty Pharma's \$40.0 million investment in ampreloxetine includes a \$25.0 million upfront payment and an additional \$15.0 million payment upon the first regulatory approval of ampreloxetine.
 We anticipate that the \$25.0 million upfront investment in ampreloxetine will fund the majority of the Phase 3 study costs.
 In exchange, Royalty Pharma will receive future unsecured royalties of 2.5% on annual global net sales up to \$500.0 million and 4.5% on annual global net sales over \$500.0 million.
+If ampreloxetine regulatory approval is not achieved or if ampreloxetine sales are never recognized, the amounts invested by Royalty Pharma would not be repaid by us.
 On July 20, 2022, the TRELEGY Royalty Transaction was completed, and we received \$25.0 million in cash from Royalty Pharma related to ampreloxetine royalty rights.